 Kate Rusby sang the cheeky Yorkshire Couple (to the tune of the Female Drummer) unaccompanied in the Andy Kershaw Show on BBC Radio 1, broadcast on December 1, 1997.
 She also sang it live at Leeds City Varieties Music Hall in September 2002.
 This concert was published on her DVD Live from Leeds.

-The song's author Jim Mackie from Pontefract is in his 70’s and attends the OpenMind Acoustic night at the Grove Inn on Wednesday nights in Leeds.
+Jim Mackie from Pontefract, the song's author, is in his 70’s and attends the OpenMind Acoustic night at the Grove Inn on Wednesday nights in Leeds.
 Maybe Kate Rusby learnt the song there?
 Jim Mackie's own version of Yorkshire Couple can be found on his 2007 CD Sailing Home.

 Jon Boden learnt Yorkshire Couple from Kate's Andy Kershaw Show and recorded it years later as the August 29, 2010 entry of his A Folk Song a Day project.